-As an institution that seeks to display the diversity of Christ’s kingdom, we welcome students that help promote a global perspective and come with varied backgrounds.
-Our student body consists of men and women from all 50 states and more than 50 countries, including over 200 missionary and third-culture kids – and we’d love for that number to grow.
+The Wheaton student body consists of students from all 50 states and more than 50 countries, including over 200 missionary and third-culture kids – and we’d love for that number to grow.

-We are committed to help missionary and third-culture students during their transition to college life in the U.S. Incoming freshman students are invited to a special MK/TCK and international students' program during Orientation week, Passport to Wheaton, which provides a chance to meet classmates from overseas.
+We are committed to help missionary and third-culture students during their transition to college life in the U.S. Incoming freshman students are invited to a special MK/TCK and international students' program during Orientation week called Passport to Wheaton, which provides a chance to meet classmates from overseas.

 During spring break, ministries send students all around the world on BreakAway.
 In the summer, students engage in Student Ministry Partners, Global Urban Perspectives, and Youth Hostel Ministry.
 In addition, there are student-led global initiatives which focus on opportunities in particular regions, such as Honduras Project.